boobaGreen/phone-orders-ai/README.md

 ## 📋 Overview

-Pizzeria SaaS is a cutting-edge platform enabling pizzerias to automate telephone orders through an AI-powered assistant.
+Phone Orders AI is a cutting-edge platform enabling pizzerias to automate telephone orders through an AI-powered assistant.
 The system leverages Twilio for call management and DeepSeek AI models to engage in natural conversations with customers, creating a seamless ordering experience.

 ## ✨ Key Features